Madagascar is a world apart, evolving from a set of unique, isolated environmental circumstances.

-The Environmental Research Methods and Ethics seminar allows students to experiment with a wide range of social and natural science field techniques alongside Malagasy counterparts studying environmental management.
+The Environmental Research Methods and Ethics seminar allows you to experiment with a wide range of social and natural science field techniques alongside Malagasy counterparts studying environmental management.

 Enhance your French while learning Malagasy.

-Because the program is based in a country that is part of francophone Africa, students are able to improve their French, while studying the environmental and conservation issues about which they are passionate.
-Students also learn Malagasy to connect more deeply with the Malagasy people.
-Students have multiple opportunities to improve their speaking skills in both languages through time in the classroom; on field excursions; time with host families, friends, and Malagasy students; and through conversations with the program’s extensive network of partners and contacts.
+The program is based in a country that is part of francophone Africa, enabling you to improve your French, while studying the environmental and conservation issues about which you are passionate.
+Learning Malagasy allows you to connect more deeply with Malagasy people.
+You will have multiple opportunities to improve your speaking skills in both languages through time in the classroom; on field excursions; and with host families, friends, and Malagasy students and through conversations with the program’s extensive network of partners and contacts.